shantoroy/shantoroy.github.io/_posts/2023-01-25-using-python-faker-for-data-privacy-redaction-masking.md

 Okay, now let's get back to our target code.

 ## Customized Target Code
+Our primary intention is not only develop a code that replaces sensitive data with fake data, but also make it more believable.

 ### Change Date in Text
 ```py
 	@staticmethod